Dick Cheney: Personal life

 His wife, Lynne, was chair of the National Endowment for the Humanities from 1986 to 1996.
-She is now a public speaker, author, and a senior fellow at the American Enterprise Institute.

-The couple have two daughters, Elizabeth ("Liz") and Mary Cheney, and seven grandchildren.
-Liz, a former congresswoman from Wyoming, is married to Philip J. Perry, a former General Counsel of the Department of Homeland Security.
+She is a public speaker, author, and a senior fellow at the American Enterprise Institute.
+They had two daughters, Elizabeth ("Liz") and Mary Cheney, and seven grandchildren.
+Liz, a former congresswoman from Wyoming, is married to Philip Perry, a former general counsel of the Department of Homeland Security.
 Mary, a former employee of the Colorado Rockies baseball team and the Coors Brewing Company, was a campaign aide to the Bush re-election campaign; she lives in Great Falls, Virginia, with her wife Heather Poe.
-Cheney has publicly supported gay marriage since leaving the vice presidency.
+Cheney publicly supported gay marriage after leaving the vice presidency.

-As of 2015, Cheney had a pet Golden Retriever named Nelson.
+Residences

+Since 1993, Cheney owned a house in Teton County, Wyoming.
+In 1987, Cheney purchased a house in McLean, Virginia for $450,000; he sold it to Joe Allbaugh in 2001 for $690,000.
+In 2000, he sold a multimillion dollar house in Dallas, where he lived while he was chairman of Halliburton.
+In 2000, he acquired a lot in McLean for $1.35 million and filed plans to build a 21,000 square foot home.
+In 2008, Cheney purchased a home on Chain Bridge Road in McLean, Virginia, which he tore down for a replacement structure to be built.
+At the time of his death, the house had a market value of $5.8 million.
+In 2019, he sold his vacation house in Saint Michaels, Maryland on Eastern Shore of Maryland for $2.1 million, at a loss; he had paid $2.67 million for the house in 2005.